XEDGit/memdetect/README.md

 The optimal enviroment to run this wrapper is MacOS, since all the calls to malloc or free coming from outside the source files aren't redirected to the wrapper, it's possible that Linux is gonna have more noise of library functions calling malloc in the output in particular if you use libraries

+### Reference:

+ - `(MALLOC_WRAPPER)`:
+    - for each malloc call, it is printed on the stdout, with the last two functions in the stack, the amount of bytes and the address allocated

+ - `(FREE_WRAPPER)`:
+    - for each free call, it is printed on the stdout, with the last two functions in the stack and the address freed

+ - `(MALLOC_FAIL)`:
+    - when a malloc call gets failed by the `--fail` flag it will be printed on the stdout with the last two functions in the stack

+After your program exits a leak report will be printed

 ### Example:

 #### Input: